189 Visa New Zealand

 The grounds for this exemption exist if:

-- The applicant is being compensated for an injury that prevents from earning the income threshold; and
+- The applicant is being compensated for an injury that prevents from meeting the threshold; and

 - The compensation (or rehabilitation) would cease with departure out of Australia.